depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 This service has no URI Parameters.

 #### Response HTTP Status Code
 * 204 No Content  - if all is OK
 * 400 Bad Request - in case of invalid entity id in the URL path
-* 404 Not Found - if the entity id of the URL path doesn't get a hit for an entity in the database
+* 404 Not Found   - if the entity id of the URL path does not get a hit for an entity in the database

 #### Response HTTP Headers
 No relevant HTTP headers are present in the response.

 #### Response Payload Data
-For 400 and 404, the typical { type, title, detail } error object (ProblemDetails) is returned as payload data.
+For 400 and 404 status codes, the typical { type, title, detail } error object (ProblemDetails) is returned as payload data.

 #### Pointers to the ETSI NGSI-LD documentation
 * 5.6.5   - Delete Entity Attribute